mfem/web/src/annotated/ex3.md

 2. `-o`: Specifies the polynomial degree of the finite element (Nédélec element in this case).
 3. `-f`: Specifies the variable `freq`, which sets the frequency parameter `kappa = freq * M_PI;` in  [line 96](https://github.com/mfem/mfem/blob/master/examples/ex3.cpp#L96); cf. (3).
 4. `-sc`: Specifies whether or not to use Static Condensation in [line 179](https://github.com/mfem/mfem/blob/master/examples/ex3.cpp#L179).
-5. `-pa`: Specifies whether or not to use Partial Assembly utilized in [line 171](https://github.com/mfem/mfem/blob/master/examples/ex3.cpp#L171).
+5. `-pa`: Specifies whether or not to use [Partial Assembly](https://mfem.org/performance/#partial-assembly-in-mfem) in [line 171](https://github.com/mfem/mfem/blob/master/examples/ex3.cpp#L171).
 This can reduce both the size of the problem and computational time.
 6. `-nc`: Specifies whether or not the mesh should remain conforming during refinement.
 7. `-d`: Specifies the computation device.
 Possible options are shown in [lines 25-29](https://github.com/mfem/mfem/blob/master/examples/ex3.cpp#L25-29).
 The user can choose to use RAJA, CUDA or, by default, cpu.
 8. `-vis`: Determines if visualization will be executed or not (with the help of GLVis server in [lines 229-236](https://github.com/mfem/mfem/blob/master/examples/ex3.cpp#L229-236)).